 Fixture Type ⇔ COUNTERTOPS

-There are typically two places in the home where countertops are found - the kitchen and the bathroom.
-Bathroom countertops can be tiled and have a drop-in porcelain sink, or they can be made of cultured marble with molded sinks, which is a one continuous molded surface.
+Generally, there are two places in a home where countertops are found - the kitchen and the bathroom.
+Bathroom countertops are usually made of tile with a drop-in porcelain sink, or they can be made of cultured marble with sinks molded in, making the sinks and countertop one big molded piece.
 Kitchen countertops are usually made of formica, butcher block, or tile.

 PRICING: To get a ballpark figure for the cost of refinishing cultured marble bathroom countertops and sinks, use $30 per square foot plus $75 per bowl.

 Please note that anything touching the countertop (spout, handles, and drain) will have to be removed prior to our arrival to refinish, and can be re-installed a couple of days after refinishing.

 The majority of kitchen countertops are made of tile, butcher block, or some sort of laminate, like Formica.
 There's no need to tear out these perfectly good countertops just because they look old, because refinishing them in place will instantly update your entire kitchen!